facebook/componentkit/_docs/12-component-controllers.md

 @property (nonatomic, assign, readonly) BOOL isPlaying;   // Different components may have different values (part of component state)
 @end

+// We declare the component controller before the component implementation
+// in order to return the controller class in the `+ (Class<CKComponentControllerProtocol>)controllerClass` method.
 @interface MySongComponentController : CKComponentController
 @end